-Auto-posts a Twitter update when you update your WordPress blog or blogroll, with your chosen URL shortening service.
+Auto-posts a Twitter update when you update your WordPress blog or add a link, with your chosen URL shortening service.

 Works straight away, setup surprisingly simple even with shortener.
 Will recommend Pro version to clients.
 Thanks!